 Robert received his J.D. from Seton Hall University School of Law and a B.S. in Civil Engineering from the University of Cincinnati.
 He is admitted to practice before the U.S. Patent and Trademark Office, the State of New York, the U.S. Court of Appeals for the Federal Circuit, and the U.S. District Courts for the Southern and Eastern Districts of New York.
 Before graduating from law school, Robert was a structural engineer for Dames & Moore.

-In the past, Mr. Pollaro has handled numerous other significant intellectual property matters including:
+In the past, Robert has handled numerous other significant intellectual property matters including:

 News & Resources

 • The Legal 500 Recognizes More than 15 Cadwalader Practices and 47 of the Firm's Lawyers Across U.S. Offices Jun 06, 2012

 • 2012 Legal 500 US Jun 06, 2012